 Women may experience some change in breast skin or nipple-areolar sensation immediately after surgery which usually recovers fully.

-Have additional questions about the Breast Lift procedure?
+Have additional questions about the Breast Lift in Huntsville, AL procedure?
 Schedule a Consultation with Dr. Knowling for further information.